Asad-Ahsan/Stiffened-Wing-Panel-Optimization-Code-MATLAB-/README.md

 ## 📸 Code Preview

-Preview images of the code and output plots are available in the `/screenshots` folder of this repository.
+Preview images of the code and output plots are available in 'Preview Files'
 ---

 ## 🛒 Buy the Full MATLAB Code